Give a Little. Change a Lot.

 I had heard that the school had just completed a round of fundraising for their annual program.
 Yet, when we spoke about other children missing school either because of leprosy or the shame and stigma associated with it-I think the children were deeply moved.
 We saw children come in with whatever they had in their pockets, be it 20, 50, 100 rupees.
 Would you like to guess the amount the children raised to ensure the education of children from leprosy communities?
 Over 80,000 INR in contributions-this strengthens our belief in rebuilding communities affected by leprosy!

-Dr Jose Manikkathan, Director of AIFO India
+Dr Jose Manikkathan, AIFO India (Secretary)

 Your Support Means a Lot